jiazhen-code/PhD/README.md

 """
 · image_path: indicate the path to the test image.
-· item: hitem / gd, specify the hallucination element / ground truth.
-· object: specify which specific object in the question is associated with the hitem / gd.
-· question: ...
-· answer: ...
 · task: one of the 5 tasks
+· yes_question: answer is "Yes" for this question.
+· yes_gitem: ground truth element in yes_question.
+· no_question: answer is "No" for this question.
+· no_hitem: hallucination element in no_question.
+· object: specify which specific object in the question is associated with the yes_gitem / no_hitem.
+(None when task is object.)
 · context: {"iac": inaccurate context, "icc": incorrect context}
 """

 # For example
+{"image_path": ..., "task": "attribute",
-{"image_path": ..., "hitem": "red", "item": "dresser", "answer": "No", "question": "Is the dresser red in the image?", "task": "attribute", "context": {"iac": ..., "icc": ...}}
+"yes_question": "Is the motorcycle black in the image?",  "yes_gitem": "black", "no_question": "Is the motorcycle red in the image?",  "no_hitem": "red", "object": "motorcycle", "context": {"iac": ..., "icc": ...}}
 ```

-+ If you want to perform VHE-base mode, you can just use the `question` and `answer`.
++ If you want to perform VHE-base mode, you can just use the `question` (yes_ / no_, the answer is based on the key.).
 + For VHE-iac and VHE-icc, you can use the `context` to get the inaccurate or incorrect context, and then combine it with the `question` to get the final question.
   + For example: `question` + `" In case there is an inconsistency between the context and the image content, you should follow the image. "` + `context["iac"]`.